 RewriteRule ^asdfasdf "analyzing\-404s\-with\-google\-analytics" [R=301,L]

-I’ve actually just done this, so click the link or type it in yourself in a new tab and you should find yourself right back here.
-If you’re still using the browser developer tools, you will see in the Network tab that a 301 redirect was performed:
+I've actually just done this, so click the link or type it in yourself in a new tab and you should find yourself right back here.
+(Update: I am no longer using Wordpress, so the above redirect unfortunately no longer works.
+Below is what you would have seen using the developer tools when it still worked.)
+If you're still using the browser developer tools, you will see in the Network tab that a 301 redirect was performed:

 That's it - please post any tips you have to add to this in the comments below.
 Thanks!

 Steve is an experienced software architect and trainer, focusing on code quality and Domain-Driven Design with .NET.